 A tactic which the entire team were working on was using their commdot links to their sights, to see around corners when they reach the weapon around corners.
 They continued to lag behind Aali in her skills, and with commdots connected to her comms, she'd be able to connect to all the engineering systems and get status updates when the Upgrade was handed back to them.
 And, her skills would let her do her job anywhere on the ship unless the work required 'hands on'.
 Spending some time thinking, Rol considered his commdots and what he wanted to set up with them, and made sure he didn't need more supplies for armor work.
 Rol also made sure he was available to help the others with their weapons if they needed it.Relaxation For The Rest Of The Crew

 Mikah planned to look into volunteer work with the local hospitals and started off on that by looking into what facilities were there?
-She found that the main provider of medical services on-station were the station medical offices and clinics themselves.
+What she saw was that the main provider of medical services on-station were the station medical offices and clinics themselves.
 She could also see they represented the best available service people could expect on the orbital plane.
 Still, like all station services, Mikah found they were expensive.
-Especially for civilians and even in emergency situations.
+Especially for civilians, and even in emergency situations.
 Mikah wondered briefly if that meant she could hang out her own shingle and charge for her work, but found the station's certification process was both long and annoying.

 Mikah also saw information on a civilian and commercial facility, run by the Flesner LIC, which seemed to be a "less than preferred" answer to one's medical needs.
 Still, when someone had a need and could not afford the station's services...
-When she mentioned it to Zimzod, he suggested she might actually save some lives just by being qualified if she volunteered there.
+She told Zimzod about it and he joked that she might actually save lives just by being qualified, if she volunteered there.
 But Mikah said she wasn't ready to volunteer in a pit where she might be faced with not being able to offer some process the hospital couldn't support.
 If the local tech could provide it, she'd rather be able to do what was needed despite the gouging that would take place.

 Zimzod also reminded Mikah there were people in-system who wanted them dead.
 So, working with the station's under-privileged might also bring her into contact with criminals looking for covert care.
 And that might bring them close enough to try for a "target of opportunity" and a big payday.
-Mikah knew he had a point because the Navy had announced she and her crew were in system in their news release.
+Mikah knew he had a point because the Navy had announced she and her crew were in system in the news release put out once they'd been debriefed.
 Not that it was the Navy's fault, but their enemies knew roughly where they were.
 Even more disturbing, they still had nothing on what had been behind the many well trained and funded agents observing the crew during their stay on-world the week before?

 At the same time, Zimzod spent some time evaluating his weapons and considering what he wanted to do with his commdots?
 Zimzod had electronic sights and a laser designator on his gauss rifle and laser sights on his submachinegun.
 Beyond that, he didn't have any targeting aides on any other of his weapons, so he considered shopping.
 Zimzod also realized he'd bought a kit to integrate the gauss rifle with his battledress HUD, but never had it installed.
 Deciding that was something he could act on right away, Zimzod went looking for Rol.